kubernetes/enhancements/keps/sig-network/20190603-endpointslices/README.md

 ### Endpoints Controller (classic)

-In order to ensure backwards compatibility for external consumer of the core/v1 Endpoints API, the existing Endpoints controller will keep running until the API is EOL.
-After EndpointSlices become GA, the Endpoints controller will gradually limit functionality.
+The existing Endpoints controller will continue to run.
+After EndpointSlices become GA, the Endpoints controller may limit the number of endpoints it stores per resource.

 * Kubernetes 1.20: If the number of endpoints in one Endpoints object exceeds 1000, set `endpoints.kubernetes.io/over-capacity` label to "warning".